 Our cost in providing ketamine infusions is not covered by insurance companies to the extent necessary to meet expenses.
 Therefore, we do not participate in any insurance plans and will not be able to bill them on your behalf.
 We will however provide you the necessary forms for you to submit to your insurance company after treatment for reimbursement to the extent that they will cover this service.

 The fee for the initial consult with our psychiatrists (to make sure you have tried appropriate first line, second line medications, and to prescribe the ketamine) is $600.
-Ketamine infusions are $450 per infusion.
-The initial protocol is three infusions for the first week and six over the course of twelve-day period ($2700 for the initial induction phase).
+Ketamine infusions are $500 per infusion.
+The initial protocol is six infusions over the course of fourteen-day period ($3000 for the initial induction phase).
 Follow up ketamine infusions are dependent on the clients response to the medication but usually every four weeks.

 If you are physician or nurse calling from an emergency room, we will try to accommodate your patient within 24 hours.